Unity-Technologies/com.unity.cinemachine/Documentation~/Cinemachine3rdPersonFollow.md

 # 3rd Person Follow
 Use Cinemachine Virtual Camera’s **3rd Person Follow** to keep the camera at a constant position and distance relative to a Follow target (subject to damping controls), tracking the target’s movement and rotation.

-The 3rd Person Follow’s mini-rig set up defines the camera position and distance relative to the target.
+The 3rd Person Follow’s mini-rig setup defines the camera position and distance relative to the target.
 With a suitable shoulder offset, this mini-rig can produce a 3rd-person camera, where the character is offset in the frame and the camera looks over the character’s shoulder.
 With different settings, it can produce a first-person camera.

 For example, a rig set up with these values: